 While the competitions are fun, the best part of being in our Land Rover club is the friendships and knowledge we have gained.
 We have learned what gear is best to use with our Land Rover and mad a lot of new friends.
 We are looking forward to the next event.

-Lastly, we have a big pool of resources when it come to land rover parts and accessories.
-Our member can help you search for any parts for off road vehicles.
-We also know many places that customizes any parts, so you will surely enjoy your time at our club if you are really an off-road vehicle lover.
+Lastly, we have a big pool of resources when it comes to land rover parts and accessories.
+Our member can help you search for UTV parts — aftermarket and custom.
+We also know many places that customize any parts, so you will surely enjoy your time at our club if you are really an off-road vehicle lover.